Distributivity in lattices of torsion classes over finite-dimensional algebras: Abstract

 \section{Abstract}

-It has been proved in \cite{Demonet} that the collection of all torsion classes over a finite-dimensional algebra is always a completely semidistributive lattice.
-In the present paper, we considered the semimodularity and distributivity of the collection of (functorially finite) torsion classes.
-In such cases, some equivalent descriptions of the algebra are described.
+Let $A$ be a basic finite-dimensional algebra and denote by $\operatorname{tors} A$ the collection of all all torsion classes of $A$.
+It has been proved in \cite{Demonet} that $\operatorname{tors} A$ is always a completely semidistributive lattice.
+In the present paper, we investigate the distributivity of this lattice and proved that the lattice is distributive if and only if the algebra is the finite direct product of finite-dimensional local algebras.

 {\bf 2020 Mathematics Subject Classification:} 16S90, 06D99.